MidgardOS/midgardos.github.io/docs/README.md

 ### Observability

-The Observability principle means that after installation, the default install will be able to be easly monitored, both for performance and operational health
+The Observability principle means that after installation, the default install will be able to be easly monitored, both for performance and operational health.

 ## Features